oppia/oppia-web-developer-docs/Google-Summer-of-Code-2022.md

     -   Your analytical skills
     -   Your independence in making complex decisions
 -   Make sure to present solutions and ask for feedback, rather than just asking for solutions.
 You can do this by presenting the various solutions you came up with within your proposal, and doing an analysis of their advantages & disadvantages from the end-user perspective using a comparison table.
 Finally, choose the best solution you have, and explain the reasoning for how you arrived at your choice.
 Note that this doesn't mean that you must always have multiple ideas to solve a problem, but you should instead always explain how you reached a solution, and why is it the best one from the end-user's perspective.
 Think about how you might gather some data to validate your conclusions (e.g. by finding support in the peer-reviewed literature, or by showing your ideas to potential users in the target audience and asking for feedback, etc.).
--   Mentors' suggestions are "suggestions", not mandates (often, reviewers may not be certain whether their suggestion is correct).
-This means that, as the proposal owner, you are welcome to decide whether to accept/reject such suggestions.
-In either case, when you are accepting/rejecting a suggestion provided by a reviewer, explain your reasoning and the research that led to your decision.
-Don't use an "appeal to authority" (e.g. "I am doing it this way because XXX said so") — the rational analysis that underlies the decision is what's important.
+-   Mentors' suggestions are _suggestions_, not mandates (often, reviewers may not be certain whether their suggestion is correct).
+We do not expect you to always agree with your reviewers!
+This means that, as the proposal owner, you are always welcome to decide whether to accept/reject such suggestions.
+In either case, when you are accepting/rejecting a suggestion provided by a reviewer, try to explain your reasoning and the research that led to your decision.
--   We do not expect you to always agree with your reviewers.
-If you think that the suggestion doesn't suit your project, it is totally fine to explain your decision and provide reasons for it.
-It is always a good idea to have discussions when you're confused about something, rather than simply agreeing to whatever is proposed.
-Note that this does not mean that we encourage you to disagree with your reviewers on everything — this is just a suggestion to bear in mind if you get confused.
+-   If you're confused about something, try to identify the point of confusion and ask have specific discussions about it, rather than simply agreeing to whatever is proposed.
+Don't rely on an "appeal to authority" (e.g. "I am doing it this way because reviewer XXX said so") — the rational analysis and thought that underlie the decision are what's important, so make sure that you understand and clearly communicate the reasons behind the decisions you make.
--   Please note that your reviewer may or may not be involved in the final selection process.
-It is also **not** the case that you need to implement all your reviewers' suggestions/requests in order to be selected.
-As mentioned above, it is important that you actively take help and work together with your proposal reviewers in order to prepare a strong proposal that meets the guidelines for your chosen project.
+-   Note that the process Oppia uses to select GSoC contributors typically includes multiple independent mentors, most of whom will not have looked at the earlier versions of your submitted proposal.
+Your reviewer may or may not be involved in the final selection process, and it is definitely **not** the case that you need to implement all your reviewer's suggestions/requests in order to be selected.
+We recommend considering your reviewer as a friendly advisor who is available to help you and provide guidance, rather than the main future evaluator of your proposal.

 ### Sample proposals from past years

 If you'd like to get a sense of what a proposal might contain, please see our [GSoC 2021 page](https://github.com/oppia/oppia/wiki/Google-Summer-of-Code-2021) for examples of proposals that we accepted in 2021.
-However, please note that the [GSoC Proposal Template](https://docs.google.com/document/d/1yYefLkT7dJJa86MyrdWpbZtzeaWAKCi1eXZZDGUrasM) has been completely revamped for 2022, so please be sure to follow the 2022 template.
+However, please note that the [GSoC Proposal Template](#gsoc-proposal-template) has been completely revamped for 2022, so please be sure to follow the 2022 template.

 **Note:** although some of the previous years' proposals are a bit on the long side, there's **no** formal length requirement for your proposal.
-In general, the quality of what you write is much more important than the amount of text you write, and we encourage you to write shorter proposals that still convey the main aim of the project.
-For the actual requirements, please see the [GSoC Proposal Template](#gsoc-proposal-template) section above._Ba
+The quality of what you write is much more important than the amount of text you write, and we encourage you to write shorter proposals that still convey the main aim of the project.

-## Types of work related to Oppia projects

-In order to ensure a well-rounded engineering experience, contributors will do some or all of the following depending on their project:

--   Meet with their mentors regularly
--   Meet with other contributors related to their project area
--   Read and understand parts of the codebase related to their project
--   Receive code reviews for all code they write for their project
--   Write automated tests for their projects
--   Create UI mocks (if doing frontend development)
--   Write design documents (if implementing large features or introducing new systems)

-We've also asked our previous GSoC contributors what they learned during previous GSoCs.
-Here are the collated answers:

--   Technical ability
-    -   Writing clean code, while keeping in mind the requirement for the code to run in production.
-    -   Working on a large codebase.
-    -   Building an entire new feature in a scalable way.
-    -   Reading and understanding code from other open-source organizations.
-    -   Writing robust tests.
--   Technical domain knowledge
-    -   I feel more confident on working with Angular.
-Oppia was the first time I worked with unit, e2e tests.
-I feel a lot more confident in writing code now whether be it making my own projects or contributing to other open-source projects.
-    -   I learned lots of things about typescript and webpack.
-    -   I understood how E2E tests and angular migrations worked in Oppia — this felt very rewarding.
-    -   I enjoyed finding and fixing accessibility issues.
--   Technical leadership skills
-    -   Apart from the project, I learnt how to manage my time well, how to achieve deadlines especially when I got evaluations from external evaluators.
-    -   Reviewing others' code.
-    -   Technical design skills (and validation of technical ideas).
-    -   Learning how to give, respond to and understand reviews is something that I believe has improved a lot during the GSoC tenure.
--   Communication
-    -   Putting forward my thoughts more systematically and deeply so that everyone can understand me well.
-    -   Better communication skills.
-    -   How to write a good proposal.
-    -   Learning how to work with a large community like this which is spread over different time zones.

 ## Selection Criteria